arghyatiger/Bomberman-Terminal-Version/readme.md

-# This is a python implmentation of the classis bomberman gave
+# This is a python implmentation of the classic bomberman game

 ## Instructions: